thobelacs/Contribute-to-OMP-Public-Repos/README.md

 # How to use this Repository
-This repository is dedicated to sign the CLA contract that protects OMP public repositories.
+This repository is dedicated to sign the Contributor License Agreement, (CLA) contract that protects OMP public repositories.

 # Open Manufacturing Platform (OMP) CLA

 The Open Manufacturing Platform (OMP) IP policy specifies that projects can adopt the OMP CLA.
-The Open Manufacturing Platform Steering Committee has adopted [Individual]() and [Corporate]() CLA.
+The Open Manufacturing Platform Steering Committee has adopted a Contribution Acknowledgement CLA.

 OMP uses [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities: